-When your company turnover reaches the ‘VAT threshold’ (currently £85,000) in a twelve month period, you must register for VAT.
+When your company turnover reaches the ‘VAT threshold’ (currently £85,000) in a twelve-month period, you must register for limited company VAT.
 Even if you don’t, there may be professional reasons why you would want to register anyway.
 So, how does the VAT registration for limited companies work?

 Value Added Tax applies to almost all products and services in the UK.
 Unlike other taxes, VAT is one that is collected by businesses and individuals on behalf of HMRC.